Ecdosis/psef-tool/README.md

        about  the  document.
 The following keys are recognised for cortexs and
        corcodes:

-       aauutthhoorr:: The author’s name
+       author: The author’s name

-       ttiittllee:: The title of the work
+       title: The title of the work

-       ssttyyllee:: the docid of the desired corform
+       style: the docid of the desired corform

-       ffoorrmmaatt:: One of "TEXT" (cortexs) or "STIL" (corcodes)
+       format: One of "TEXT" (cortexs) or "STIL" (corcodes)

-       sseeccttiioonn:: The section of the document this MVD refers to  e.g.  "Act  1, scene 1"
+       section: The section of the document this MVD refers to  e.g.  "Act  1, scene 1"

-       vveerrssiioonn11:: The short ID of the first version to display by default, e.g.
+       version1: The short ID of the first version to display by default, e.g.
        "/Base/F1".
 (Version IDs always start with a slash, docids do not)

-TTEEXXTT ffoollddeerrss
+TEXT folders
        These contain files whose names will be used to compose the  short‐ver‐ sion  names.
 If there are subordinate folders with a TEXT folder, these are used to specify group‐names.
 A versions.conf file may  be  used  to